 The Committee on Admissions is responsible for the acceptance of all students entering the first-year class at MSM.
 Morehouse School of Medicine encourages applications from, and gives full consideration to, all applicants for admission and financial aid without regard to sex, race, handicap, color, creed, sexual orientation, gender identity, or national or ethnic origin.
-MSM is committed to recruiting, enrolling, and educating substantial numbers of persons from racial minorities and from educationally and socio-economically deprived groups.
+MSM is committed to recruiting, enrolling, and educating substantial numbers of persons from racial groups underrepresented in medicine.
 The Admissions Committee selects those applicants who are more likely, in its opinion, to become the best students and physicians and fulfill the mission of the school.